-NIH turns to crowdsourcing to repurpose drugsJuly 16th, 2014 in Medical research /
+NIH turns to crowdsourcing to repurpose drugsJuly 16, 2014 in Medicine & Health / Medical research

 Experimental drugs proven safe but perhaps not sufficiently effective in initial testing or against a first disease target may sit gathering dust on the shelves of pharmaceutical companies.
 An NIH-sponsored effort based on a crowdsourcing strategy to establish collaborations between industrial and academic partners to test and develop these therapeutic compounds was met with an overwhelming response and has led to clinical testing of a broad range of pilot projects and a newly announced round of funding opportunities.
 These findings are described in a Review article in the preview issue of the new journal Drug Repurposing, Rescue, and Repositioning.